devert/dotfiles/README.md

 Dennis Evert's dotfiles
 ========

-Configuration's that I like for OSX and Ubuntu machines.
+Configuration's that I like for OSX, Windows and Ubuntu machines.

 To learn more about dotfiles: